 Compton Castle is one of those places where you wished the walls could talk.
 It’s been home to a family of famous explorers, was fortified against French raids in the 15th Century, and has been restored from a ruin.
 What a tale these bricks and mortar could tell!
-We visited this intriguing National Trust property during a special event that is one of a series happening over the summer: Compton Castle Tudor Days.
+We visited this intriguing National Trust property during a special event that is one of a series that happens over the summer in Devon: Compton Castle Tudor Days.

 A Tudor manor house

 Compton Castle near Torquay in Devon was built as a manor house by the Gilbert family in the 14th Century.
 One hundred years later it was fortified against French raids which were happening in the area and became a castle.
 From what I’ve read it never had to put up resistance but it would have made a formidable target.
 Its fortifications included a portcullis gate and machicolations through which hot oil would have been poured on invaders below.
 It was a manor house with defensive benefits.